 4. Eat Right

-When your body is balanced hormonally and pH wise, everything functions at its best – your digestion, energy and mood will most likely be more positive and efficient.
-When your body’s pH levels become unbalanced and aren’t in an optimal state, or alkaline, you might feel a little off.
+When you’re eating right, everything functions at its best – your digestion, energy and mood will most likely be more positive and efficient.

-One way to make sure that your body is alkaline enough is to eat good food that will fuel your body.
-This means making sure that you’re eating enough fruits and veggies to keep your pH levels happy.
+One way to make sure you’re feeling your best is to eat good food that will fuel your body.
+This means making sure that you’re eating enough fruits and veggies.
 As the temperature drops, we tend to favor heartier foods, even processed foods.
 This can lead to a seriously upset stomach!

-Try your best to make sure that you’re eating well, or if you know that you’re going to be indulging in some not-so-good meals, drink some hot water with lemon to aid with digestion.
+Try your best to make sure that you’re eating well, or if you know that you’re going to be indulging in some not-so-good meals, drink some hot water with lemon.

 5. Hydrate, Hydrate, Hydrate